patrickjamesmardis/gitviz/README.md

 }
 ```

 The main process can now use the above constructor to search for files starting at ```process.env.HOME```.
-The entire filesystem is then stored at a variable, ```root```.
 An array, ```gits```, is then used to store any directories that are flagged as a git repo, and their names are matched to config.json to check for any emoji shortcuts.

 ```js
 let mainWindow;